Home Tools Day Rate Calculator

 Advertisement

-How the calculator works
+How this calculator works

 The mistake almost every new freelancer makes is dividing their old salary by 220 working days.
 That number gives a rate only an employee could survive on — because it assumes the same paid holiday, the same employer pension contribution, the same paid sick leave, and zero overheads.